BlazorGithubPages/blazorgithubpages.github.io/README.md

-# Blazor Github Pages
+# Blazor GitHub Pages

 [![](../../workflows/gh-pages/badge.svg)](../../actions)

-This project is an example of using GitHub Actions to automatically deploy a .NET 8 client-side Blazor app to Github Pages.
+This project is an example of using GitHub Actions to automatically deploy a .NET 8 client-side Blazor app to GitHub Pages.
 For a live demo, check the following link:

 https://blazorgithubpages.github.io